mui/material-ui/docs/src/pages/system/the-sx-prop/the-sx-prop.md

 {{"demo": "pages/system/the-sx-prop/Example.js", "bg": true, "defaultCodeOpen": false}}

 On the example above, you can notice that some of the values are not valid CSS properties.
-This is because, the CSS properties are mapped to specific paths in the theme.
+This is because the `sx` keys are mapped to specific properties of the theme.
 In the following sections, you will learn how different CSS properties are mapped to specigic parts of the theme.

 ## Borders